openstack/ironic/install-guide/source/enrollment.rst

 Logical names
 -------------
-Beginning with the Kilo release a Node may also be referred to by a logical name as well as its UUID.
+A Node may also be referred to by a logical name as well as its UUID.
 Names can be assigned either when creating the node by adding the ``-n`` option to the ``node-create`` command or by updating an existing node with the ``node-update`` command.

 Node names must be unique, and conform to: